jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/03-load-with-webpack-ts.md

 ## Reference the Jinaga Client-Side Bundle

 Now that Webpack uses `jinaga` as an alias for the client-side bundle, you can just import it.
-Here's a `src/client/main.ts` that imports and initializes Jinaga.
+Create a file at `src/client/main.ts` that imports and initializes Jinaga.

 ```typescript
 import { JinagaBrowser } from "jinaga";